UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 47

-apple, maple, linden, ash and pine, with an undergrowth that includes bird cherry (Prunus padus),
+apple, maple, linden, ash, and pine, with undergrowth including bird cherry (Prunus padus),

 inspired by Swedish gardener Peter Korn at Klinta

-trädgård, to enhance the plant robustness and to
+trädgård, to enhance plant robustness and minimise maintenance needs.

-established “tiny-forest” trial and a breeding project for sweet chestnuts and walnuts.
+a newly established “tiny forest” trial and a breeding project for sweet chestnuts and walnuts.

-The last three years were spent creating microhabitats in the forest, such as dead standing trunks,
+on creating microhabitats in the forest, such as

 Beekeeper Toms.

-insects such as saproxylic beetles, that depend on
+as saproxylic beetles that depend on dead and

-dead and rotting wood for food and habitat.
-From
+decaying wood for food and habitat.
+The work is

 collaboration with WWF Latvia and LatViaNature.